MazharUmutYilmaz/Desktop-Language-Learning-Application/README.md

 6. If the success is below 90%, an email is sent to the user titled "You should work more!!!"

 Used modules+frameworks : random,BeautifulSoup,email.mime,pandas,datetime,csv,smtplib

+Note : Very little of the code has been shared!!!